SinlessRook/bill-details-extractor/README.md

 - Launch a Streamlit-based dashboard for interactive review.
 - Push accepted extraction results to Zoho Books as expense entries.

+## How It Works

+1. Add bill or receipt images to the Bills folder.
+2. Run the extraction pipeline with the configured models.
+3. Save the extracted results as JSON files in the output folder.
+4. Compare the predictions against ground truth using the evaluation script.
+5. Review accuracy, cost summaries, and side-by-side comparisons in the UI or generated CSV files.

 ## Technologies Used

 - Python